-- Yeast dough (unbaked bread dough) -- while baked bread is typically safe for Chihuahuas, unbaked yeast dough contains alcohol, making it toxic to Chihuahuas.
+- Yeast Dough (unbaked bread dough): While baked bread is typically safe for Chihuahuas, unbaked yeast dough contains alcohol, making it toxic to them.

-- Bacon -- there's treat a Chihuahua wants more than bacon, but the high fat content can lead to obesity and pancreatitis.
+- Bacon: There's no treat a Chihuahua wants more than bacon, but the high fat content can lead to obesity and pancreatitis.

-- Citrus fruit -- lemons, limes, oranges and other citrus fruits are highly acidic and may cause digestive problems when consumed by a Chihuahua.
-Some citrus fruits also contain a toxic compound known as psoralen, also contributing to gastrointestinal distress.
+- Citrus Fruits: Lemons, limes, oranges and other citrus fruits are highly acidic and may cause digestive problems when consumed by a Chihuahua.
+Some citrus fruits also contain a toxic compound called psoralen, further contributing to gastrointestinal distress.

-- Unripe potatoes -- characterized by their green tint/color, unripe potatoes contain the glycoalkaloid poison solanine.
+- Unripe Potatoes: Characterized by their green tint, unripe potatoes contain the glycoalkaloid toxin solanine.

 Help!
 My Chihuahua Consumed a Toxic Food!